oktadev/okta-react-photo-gallery-example/README.md

 This example app shows how to build a Photo Gallery with [Spring Boot](https://spring.io/projects/spring-boot), [React](https://reactjs.org/), and [JHipster](https://www.jhipster.tech).

+Please read [Build a Photo Gallery PWA with React, Spring Boot, and JHipster](https://developer.okta.com/blog/2018/06/25/react-spring-boot-photo-gallery-pwa) to see how this app was created.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Node.js](https://nodejs.org/), and [Yarn](https://yarnpkg.org/).

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.